 Find the Right Solutions with the Digital Solution Navigator

 According to a survey by German digital association Bitkom, 37% of all companies have major problems coping with digitization.
-Especially in procurement, decision makers face countless issues.
+Even in procurement, decision makers face countless issues.

 Most companies already know that digitization is a long-term process that cannot be achieved in one fell swoop.
-This raises the question of where to start, and what solution is best suited to a company’s specific structures; after all, there is no one-size-fits-all solution.
+But this raises the question of where to start, and what is best suited to a company’s specific structures; after all, there is no one-size-fits-all solution.
+Companies should not create standalone solutions.
 A fully digitized company will only work efficiently if all the processes are interlinked and the software used in different areas is integrated.

 So, it is important to question your own processes, to recognize their current level of maturity, and to consider strategic procurement goals.
 Only then can you define the next steps in digitization and decide on the appropriate solutions.

 Determine your current situation and your goals first

 Your company’s level of procurement maturity can be determined by looking at six different areas.
 A comparison with your peer group (companies of a comparable size and line of work) as well as with strategic goals in procurement will show how well developed your procurement department is, and where the largest gaps lie.
 You could also use further analyses and benchmarks to determine the value of individual categories’ contributions to strategic procurement goals.

 For a deeper analysis of your procurement’s digital maturity, you can conduct a survey including not only decision makers but also representative employees.
 Management should also be asked about digitization goals.
 The results can be analyzed using various indicators, and then compared with your peer group.
 This is how your company can find out what stage of the digital transformation it is at.
 Management will also be able to find out how employees feel about procurement’s digital maturity and how open-minded they are to further development.